TobiasSekan/DailyKanji/Documentation/Roadmap.md

 * Fix correct counting for wrong answers on test type "RoomajiToHiraganaOrKatakana"

 ## Version 1.x
+* Show highlight and tool-tip on right answers (activate via option)
-* Show wrong and not selected answeres in yellow
+* Show wrong and not selected answers in yellow
-* Gamepad support (with 10 buttons for 10 answers)
+* Game-pad support (with 10 buttons for 10 answers)
 * Add test type for all -> "Hiragana, Katakana or Roomaji to Hiragana, Katakana or Roomaji"
 * Prevent double-click and multi-click on correct answers to avoid wrong next answer
   * Note: Prevent it direct inside the command handlers